International Philosophy Olympiad: National selection processes

 According to the regulations, the selection of the candidates participating for a particular country are chosen through a selection process which should be organized or be under the auspices of a national philosophical organization member of the FISP.
 The precise structure of the national competition varies from country to country.
+National delegations may establish additional eligibility criteria beyond those contained in the IPO Statutes, provided these criteria are publicly communicated before the national selection process begins.

+Argentina

+In Argentina, the selection process for the IPO has two stages.
+There are three axes, each oriented towards a different branch of philosophy.
+Students compete in the axis of their choice.
+The regional stage consists of a three-question test plus an essay answer, which covers the first and second units of each axis (ancient and modern philosophy).
+At the end of this stage, a total of five students are chosen per province regardless of their axis.
+The Autonomous City of Buenos Aires and the group of pre-university secondary schools affiliated with the University of Buenos Aires act as two extra provinces of their own, resulting in a total of twenty-five jurisdictions with five students each.
+The national stage consists of a two-question test plus a short essay, and it covers the third and fourth units: contemporary philosophy and Latin American philosophy.
+There is a first, second and third place per axis plus honorable mentions.
+The first places of each axis are then ranked, and the best two of the three qualify for the IPO.
+In 2026, the Argentine Philosophy Olympiad (Olimpíada Argentina de Filosofía) rebranded to the Argentine Philosophy Competition (Certamen Argentino de Filosofía).

 Austria

 Austria first took part in the IPO in 2005.
 Since then they have two stages.
 In the first stage, every bundesland (state) sends the best two or three participants of the Landeswettbewerb to the philosophical akademie.
 There the second stage takes place and in this Bundeswettbewerb the two best will be sent to the IPO.
 The first Austrian participant were part of the German delegation in 2004.

 Czech Republic

 The Czech Republic's philosophical competition for high school students was established by Tomáš Nejeschleba at the Department of Philosophy, Faculty of Arts, Palacký University in Olomouc in 2011.
 Since 2012, the competition, called Nebojme se myslet, consists of two stages.
 In the first stage, students write an essay on one of four topics in Czech.
 The criteria are the same as in the IPO: relevance to the topic, philosophical understanding of the topic, coherence, power of argumentation, originality.
 The twenty best essays are qualified for the second stage in which students write a short essay in one of the four official IPO languages.
 The two best students qualify for the IPO.
 Since 2014, Jan Čížek from Palacký University has been the main organizer of the Czech philosophical competition.
 He is also the leader of the Czech delegation at the IPO.